 Each state and territory has its own legislation stipulating who is mandated by law to report suspected cases of harm or risk of (serious) harm from child abuse or neglect.
-Mandatory reporting requirements are outlined in Mandatory Reporting of Child Abuse and Neglect.
+Mandatory reporting requirements are outlined in the CFCA Resource Sheet: Mandatory Reporting of Child Abuse and Neglect.

 Do child protection statistics tell us how many children are abused or neglected in Australia?

 Child protection statistics tell us how many children come into contact with child protection services.
 They are the only data routinely collected in Australia that give an idea of the number of children experiencing child abuse and neglect.
 However, there are several problems (see Box 3) with these data that has resulted in some children who have been abused or neglected not being included in child protection statistics; and some who have not been abused or neglected being included in child protection statistics.